5 Smart Ways To Inflation-Proof Your Finances Before 2026 Arrives

 If you rent, Crocco suggested negotiating longer leases before prices increase further.
 And if you have debt, look for fixed-rate refinancing.

 “Certainty has value.
-When inflation forces prices to go up, knowing exactly what you’ll pay each month brings you peace,” Crocco said.
+When inflation forces prices to go up, knowing exactly what you’ll pay each month brings you peace,” he said.

-“Earning outside your main job gives you flexibility and inflation can’t take out that ingenuity,” Crocco added.
+“Earning outside your main job gives you flexibility and inflation can’t take out that ingenuity,” he said.

-Investments tied to essentials, like energy, agriculture and healthcare, tend to sustain inflation better, Crocco said.
+Investments tied to essentials, like energy, agriculture and healthcare, tend to combat inflation better, Crocco said.
+So keep this in mind when you are building or adjusting your portfolio.

-The good news is you don’t need to build your portfolio overnight, but starting to shift towards real assets can ease the way for you.
+The good news is you don’t need to make major changes overnight, but starting to shift your investments towards real assets and avoiding risky or speculative stocks can ease the way for you to deal with inflation better in the future.

 I really like the idea of a side cash bucket strictly for essentials like food and gas,” Crocco said.